vdesabou/kafka-docker-playground/docs/how-it-works.md

 # 🎓️ How it works

-Before learning how to create your own examples/reproduction models, here are some explanations on how the playground works internally:
+Before learning how to create your own examples/reproduction models, here are some explanations on how the playground works internally...

 ## 📁 Folder structure